Wicked: For Good

-Wicked: For Good (also known as Wicked: Part Two (Note: The film was originally announced as Wicked: Part Two before being retitled in December 2024, but the previous name is still used in some regions, sometimes stylized as Wicked: Part II.)) is a 2025 American musical fantasy film directed by Jon M. Chu and written by Winnie Holzman and Dana Fox.
-The sequel to Wicked (2024), it adapts the second act of the 2003 stage musical by Stephen Schwartz and Holzman, which was loosely based on Gregory Maguire's 1995 novel, a reimagining of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its 1939 film adaptation.
-Cynthia Erivo, Ariana Grande, (Note: Per her own request, Grande is credited on-screen with her full name, Ariana Grande-Butera.)
-Jonathan Bailey, Ethan Slater, Bowen Yang, Marissa Bode, Michelle Yeoh, and Jeff Goldblum return from the first film, with Colman Domingo joining the cast.
-Set in the Land of Oz before and during the events of The Wonderful Wizard of Oz, the film explores the relationship between Elphaba and Glinda as they embrace their new identities as the Wicked Witch of the West and Glinda the Good.
+Wicked: For Good (also known as Wicked: Part Two (Note: The film was originally announced as Wicked: Part Two before being re-titled in December 2024, but the previous name is still used in some regions, stylized with either Arabic (Part 2) or Roman numerals (Part II).)) is a 2025 American musical fantasy film directed by Jon M. Chu and written by Winnie Holzman and Dana Fox.
+The sequel to Wicked (2024), it adapts the second act of the 2003 stage musical by Stephen Schwartz and Holzman, which was loosely based on Gregory Maguire's 1995 novel, a re-imagining of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its 1939 film adaptation.
+Ariana Grande, (Note: Per her own request, Grande is credited on-screen with her full name, Ariana Grande-Butera.)
+Cynthia Erivo, Jonathan Bailey, Ethan Slater, Bowen Yang, Michelle Yeoh, and Jeff Goldblum reprise their roles from the first film.
+Set in the Land of Oz before and during the events of The Wonderful Wizard of Oz, the film follows Elphaba and Glinda in their new respective identities as the Wicked Witch of the West and Glinda the Good.

 Universal Pictures and Marc Platt, who both produced the stage musical, announced the film adaptation in 2012.
 After a long development and multiple delays, partly due to the COVID-19 pandemic, Chu was hired to direct, with Erivo and Grande cast in 2021.
 The adaptation was split into two parts to avoid omitting plot points and further develop the characters.
 Principal photography on both films began in December 2022 in England, was interrupted in July 2023 by the 2023 SAG-AFTRA strike, and resumed and concluded in January 2024.

-Wicked: For Good premiered at the Suhai Music Hall in São Paulo, Brazil on November 4, 2025, and is scheduled for release in the United States on November 21.
-The film received mixed reviews from critics, with Erivo and Grande’s performances receiving widespread acclaim alongside the musical sequences, costumes and production design but the directing and pacing were criticised.
+Wicked: For Good premiered at the Suhai Music Hall in São Paulo on November 4, 2025, and was released in the United States on November 21.
+It grossed $540 million on a $150 million budget, becoming the second-highest-grossing Oz film and musical film adaptation, both behind the first film.
+Both the National Board of Review and the American Film Institute listed it among the top-ten films of 2025, and it received several accolades, including nominations for five Golden Globe Awards and two British Academy Film Awards.